Oliver-DA/Rest-api-sql/README.md

 # rest-api-sql brief description
- -This project is a rest-api with no interface, it's recommended to use -*postman* in order to test the routes but you can also use the *browser* -or even a *Visual Studio Code* extension if you please.
+ -This project is a rest-api with no interface, it's recommended to use -*postman* which is a collaboration platform for API development -in order to test the routes but you can also use the *browser* -or even a *Visual Studio Code* extension if you please.

 # how to start the app